Organising Legal Support

 Make sure all the information, including threats and promises, is communicated accurately and clearly back to the activists.

 Write down outcomes from liaison meetings, who was there, discussions.
 Especially if there are several police liaison meetings prior to a protest it is useful to know what was discussed, decided and agreed to at previous meetings.

-Do not be afraid to highlight inappropriate police behaviour, police violence or excessive force, you may be the only people who have access to the commanding officer.
+Do not be afraid to highlight inappropriate police behaviour, police not wearing their name tags, police violence or excessive force, you may be the only people who have access to the commanding officer.